 This epic expedition is one of the most famous train journeys in the world.
-From Cape Town, traverse the Karoo with visits to the historic village of Matjiesfontein, Kimberley’s Diamond Mine Museum and the extraordinary Big Hole.
+Travel in luxury and style from Cape Town, traverse the Karoo with visits to the historic village of Matjiesfontein, Kimberley’s Diamond Mine Museum and the extraordinary Big Hole.

 Tour the capital city of Pretoria and enjoy the Big Five at Madikwe.
 Explore one of the natural wonders of the world, the Victoria Falls, before crossing the mighty Zambezi into Zambia for a bush walk at Chisimba Falls.
 Descend into the Rift Valley and witness spectacular scenery.

 Pass the Selous – the largest reserve on the continent and a vision of timeless Africa – shortly before the arrival in Dar es Salaam.

 Explore southern Africa by train, enjoy the spectacular views, and go excursions to experience to most fantastic wildlife and culture this part of Africa has to offer you.

 Luxurious Rovos Rail Pretoria to Victoria Falls (4 Days, 1400km)

 From Pretoria, South Africa, via Botswana to Victoria Falls.

 Relive the romance of a bygone era on an expedition to one of the natural wonders of the world.

 Travel north through Modimolle, thought by early pioneers to be the source of the Nile.
 Cross the Tropic of Capricorn into baobab country and Bulawayo, capital of Matabeleland and industrial capital of Zimbabwe.
 Travel along one of the world’s longest stretches of straight railway line (114km) to Hwange for a game drive.

 Arrive at the incomparable Victoria Falls on the mighty Zambezi River.